 When I received the package, I assumed the package only contained enough product for one mask; however, I quickly realized there was enough for two applications.
 Target sells the Shea Moisture Peace Rose Oil Complex Facial Mask in two sizes.
 There is the sample pack ($2.99) that I received and a 6-oz container ($14.99).
-If you use the Shop At Home site, you will receive 1% cash back from your Target online purchase.
 You can have the mask shipped or use in-store pickup.
-If you use in-store pickup, you will still receive the cash back if you make the purchase online.
-That’s what I normally do for Walmart using the Shop At Home or Ebates site…purchase online and pickup at the store.
+If you use in-store pickup, you will still receive the cashback if you make the purchase online.
+That’s what I normally do for Walmart using the Shop At Home or Ebates site…purchase online and pick up at the store.

 I was a little worried after I followed my normal steps that the mask would burn my face when I applied it like most other masks.
 However, I didn’t experience any burning.
 That made me super happy!

 After removing the mask, I noticed that my skin looked brighter and felt hydrated and soft.
 I waited a few days to give my full thoughts because I wanted to see how my face would respond to the mask.
 I noticed a little red section next to my nose for a couple of days, but I didn’t break out.
 When I applied foundation, you couldn’t see the redness and it never turned into any form of acne or bumps.
 So I assume it was just an area where my face had extra oil and the mask pulled it to the surface.

 Not having a reaction is a plus because that clears me to use the rest of the package.
 Woot!
 Woot!
 I’m glad to find a sensitive skin mask that you can really use on sensitive skin.